ChengwayLin/SimpleUSBeaconApp/README.md

 ###Properties###

 ###Methods###
+**+ defaultManager**
 ```objc
 + (USBCManager *)defaultManager;
 ```
-**+ defaultManager** return an USBeaconManager object.
+Returns an USBeaconManager object.
 (NOTE:This object is neither static nor singleton.
 So declare it as a property in your viewCotroller.)
 <br><br>
 ```objc
 -(void)updateDevicesWithDataQueryUUID:(NSString*)dataQueryUUID;